 Nature Journal Ideas

-To get your imagination activated, here are a few nature journaling challenges to try.
+To get your imagination activated, here are a few nature journaling ideas to try.

 Sit still and quiet, observing, and then writing or sketching what you see.
 Start with your Quick Check-in then expand it to include anything that is most notable to you.
 While at home, imagine you’re on a trip in a place you may never return to.
 What stands out to you?
 What would you want to remember later?
 See if you can put that onto paper.

 Sit still and quiet.
 Try to capture what you see in sketches, words, and colors.
 To exercise your imagination, pick something around you.
 Look closely and carefully at all its details.
-Look away and draw it from memory.
+Then look away and draw it from memory.
 Look again, what did you miss?
 Repeat this process until you feel your sketch is complete.
-Sketching in this way helps stick an image in your mind.
+Nature sketching in this way helps stick an image in your mind.

 Mix pieces of scenery into a composite of things you see, narrowing focus, distorting proportion to create perspective, and bringing the page to life with the colors around you.
 This type of nature journaling distills the immense amount that you see down to a unique composition of your observations.

 When you get back from a hike or excursion, sit for a few minutes with your journal.
 Close your eyes, retrace your steps.
 What stands out?
 What can you still see clearly?
-Then, put your memories onto paper.A great way to enhance your ability to see things clearly in your mind’s eye and to exercise your imagination.
+Then, put your memories onto paper in your nature sketch.A great way to enhance your ability to see things clearly in your mind’s eye and to exercise your imagination.

 These are the teachings of my mother, the naturalist author, Ellen Haas.
 You can find her books and her column on my site at Ziebee Media.
 You can also purchase through her books through Amazon below.